harshaguda/theme-academic-cv/content/authors/admin/_index.md

     url: https://www.aalto.fi/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include reinforcement learning, computer vision and robotics.

 # Interests to show in About widget
 interests: